 Frequently Asked Questions

-Here are some answers to most commonly-asked questions about Eritrean Afar State in Exile (EASE), and useful information to offer some additional explanations about the Afar people and their aspirations in future democratic Eritrea.
+Here are some answers to most commonly-asked questions about Eritrean Afar State in Exile (EANC), and useful information to offer some additional explanations about the Afar people and their aspirations in future democratic Eritrea.

 Q: Who are the Eritrean afar people and where is their Homeland?